Medical Marijuana and Marijuana Drug Crime Attorney, Santa Rosa

 Police have been implementing DRE programs.
 DRE stands for “Drug Recognition Examination.”
 The process involves a multi-step approach to field evaluation.
 The object of the DRE is to detect and identify specific drug impairment of the driver arrested for a DUI.
 Marijuana and other drugs are purported to be detectable using the process.
 However, the examination is not as accurate as the police claim and the DRE is often not performed in the correct manner.
 The DRE evaluation takes about 30 to 40 minutes to perform correctly.
 Although some Courts have ruled the procedure admissible in a criminal prosecution, many attorneys have argued the contrary.

-In California, first time DUI offense prosecuted under 23152(a) is a misdemeanor punishable by a maximum of 6 months in county jail, a fine between $390 and $1,000, mandatory alcohol program, suspended or restricted license and a 3-year probation.
+In California, a first-time DUI offense prosecuted under 23152(a) is a misdemeanor punishable by a maximum of 6 months in county jail, a fine between $390 and $1,000, a mandatory alcohol program, suspended or restricted license, and a 3-year probation.
 If the prosecution involves a person under 21, a conviction will result in a 1-year license suspension.
-If the impaired driving results in bodily injury or death, even the first time offense can be prosecuted as a felony punishable by imprisonment in state prison.
+If the impaired driving results in bodily injury or death, even the first-time offense can be prosecuted as a felony punishable by imprisonment in state prison.

 Reach Out To a Santa Rosa Marijuana Crimes Attorney for Legal Assistance

-If you or your caregiver has recently been arrested on charges of illegal possession, use, cultivation of cannabis, or marijuana DUI despite a recommendation from a qualified physician, contact the Law Office of Carolyn Vandyk today at (707) 528-1100 for a free consultation with one of our experienced Santa Rosa defense lawyers.
-The Law Office of Carolyn Vandyk provides answers to clients in search of information pertaining to medical marijuana and marijuana laws in Santa Rosa and throughout Sonoma County.
+If you or your caregiver has recently been arrested on charges of illegal possession, use, cultivation of cannabis, or marijuana DUI despite a recommendation from a qualified physician, contact Vandyk Law today at (707) 528-1100 for a free consultation with one of our experienced Santa Rosa defense lawyers.
+Vandyk Law provides answers to clients in search of information pertaining to medical marijuana and marijuana laws in Santa Rosa and throughout Sonoma County.